 As in the aptly titled track The Journey on his Soul Messenger CD, Barron's music career has been quite a journey.
 Born and raised in Boston, Massachusetts, Barron received his music training at Berklee College of Music under Joe Viola, Director of Berklee's Woodwind Department, and went on to study with Joe Henderson and Dave Liebman along with mentoring from Pharaoh Sanders.
 After leaving Boston, Barron traveled to San Francisco where he made his professional stage debut in with the Eddie Henderson & Julian Priester Band at the famed Keystone Korner jazz club in North Beach.
 Following his stint in San Francisco, he relocated first to London in the UK, then to Barcelona and the village of Port Lligat in Spain, woodshedding in a villa next to surrealistic painter Salvador Dali.
 Barron returned to the states to live in New York City in where he became an active member in the East Village avant garde movement during height of Loft Jazz years, and played the New York club scene extensively with a funk-fusion band led by Alfonia Tims as well as with his own jazz quintet.
 During this time Barron recorded his first solo album Groove Speed with Magic Music Records, a collection of original jazz fusion material.
 He also started appearing as a sideman with Hilton Ruiz, and became heavily influenced by Latin music when he was invited to sit-in with the band of salsa legend Hector Lavoe.
 After spending eight years in New York, Barron moved to Miami iwhere he opened the Tropics International nightclub on Ocean Drive in South Beach, voted Best Jazz Club in South Florida, performing regularly at the venue.
 He relocated again in to live in Hong Kong where he led a house band at The Jazz Club in the Lan Kwai Fong entertainment district.
 Following his tenure in Hong Kong, Barron returned to Miami where he opened Rose’s nightclub in South Beach, voted both Best Jazz and Rock Club in South Florida, site of his live Footprints recording with Hilton Ruiz.
 He has become a well known member of the jazz musician community in Miami, which has continued to be his home base.

-Barron has appeared with an array of stellar Jazz and Latin jazz artists in a career that has spanned over three decades of eventful music, he has performed either live or in the studio with Dr. Lonnie Smith, Dave Liebman, Melton Mustafa, Mac Gollehon, Tim Horner, Steven Bernstein, Vernon Reid, Melvin Gibbs, Jerome Harris, Steve Neil, Delmar Brown, Mike Gerber, Jim Gasior, Nicole Yarling, John Yarling, Jonathan Joseph, Tim Horner, Randy Bernsen, Othello Molineaux, Abel Pabon, Hilton Ruiz, Jerry Gonzalez, Mario Rivera, Phoenix Rivera, Papo Vasquez, Steve Berrios, Oscar Salas, Archie Pena, Andrea Brachfeld, Gabriel Vivas, Nestor Torres, Carlos 'Patato' Valdez and Mongo Santamaria, among many others.
+Barron has appeared with an array of stellar Jazz and Latin jazz artists in a career that has spanned over three decades of eventful music, he has performed either live or in the studio with Dr. Lonnie Smith, Dave Liebman, Melton Mustafa, Mac Gollehon, Tim Horner, Steven Bernstein, Vernon Reid, Melvin Gibbs, Jerome Harris, Steve Neil, Delmar Brown, Mike Gerber, Jim Gasior, Kiki Sanchez, Nicole Yarling, John Yarling, Jonathan Joseph, Tim Horner, Randy Bernsen, Othello Molineaux, Abel Pabon, Hilton Ruiz, Jerry Gonzalez, Mario Rivera, Phoenix Rivera, Papo Vasquez, Steve Berrios, Oscar Salas, Archie Pena, Andrea Brachfeld, Gabriel Vivas, Nestor Torres, Carlos 'Patato' Valdez and Mongo Santamaria, among many others.
 He has also appeared with the Melton Mustafa Orchestra and was as a featured soloist with the Poppa E blues band.